DINA-Web/slim-taxonomy/readme.md

 ## TODO

-### For mockup:

-- Replace docker-compose with a simple makefile docker build command?

-### For more stable use:
+### Could do for more stable use:

-- Validation with Dredd
-        - Documentation for validation
+- Testing and validation
 - Package as Docker Hub image, with proper directory permissions
 - Clean up data, at least synonyms.
 Currently synonym field is truncated.
-- Production install instructions update
 - Review of permission settings
+- Data security - does Slim auto-sanitize user input?
+- Fuzzy search?
+- Lucene terms for search_type:s, as discussed in May 2017?

 ## Dev notes